evolvedbinary/elemental/extensions/images/README.md

 </servlet>

 where "output-dir" should point to an existing directory on your server.
-To use the servlet from eXist, make sure your EXIST_HOME/webapp/WEB-INF/controller-config.xml has a mapping:
+To use the servlet from Elemental, make sure your EXIST_HOME/webapp/WEB-INF/controller-config.xml has a mapping:

 <forward pattern="/images" servlet="ScaleImageJAI"/>